-Pia pastry is a specialty of Soc Trang province, famous for its unique sweet taste of durian and salted yolk.
+Pia pastry is a speciality of Soc Trang province, famous for its unique sweet taste of durian and salted yolk.
 From outside Pia pastry is very similar to moon cake, but the taste of these two are different.
-The pastry appeared in the country in 17th century from China.
-The cake is a harmonious combination of different materials, offering a very special feeling: the soft, flexible crust; the fleshy taro or mung beans, sweet aroma of durian flavor, slightly salty and greasy salted egg…
+The pastry appeared in the country in the 17th century from China.
+The cake is a harmonious combination of different materials, offering a very special feeling: the soft, flexible crust; the fleshy taro or mung beans, sweet aroma of durian flavour, slightly salty and greasy salted egg…

 If you want to buy best Pia Cake, come to Soc Trang with noble brands such as Tan Hung and Tan Hue Vien.
 There are many kinds of Pia Cake, and the price ranges from 50,000 to 150,000VND for one pack.

 This Khmer cake can be found anywhere in Mekong Delta region, has originality in Soc Trang and Tra Vinh.
 The cake looks like a small tube so that’s why it has the name “Banh ong”.
 Khmer people make this cake by rice and pandan leaves with sesame salt and coconut.
 They put the rice in a tube mould and press tight to form the cake.
 This is a street-food dish you can try on the road or in markets.

 The best Banh Cong is said to found in Dai Tam commune, My Xuyen district, Soc Trang province.
 The cake is also a Khmer food.
 Banh Cong has a shape of a cupcake, with a height of 6cm, brown crust and a fried shrimp on top, served with sauce and herbs.
 The inside contains steamed green beans and minced meat.
 Cong cake now can be found in any city of Mekong Delta and is one of the most famous cakes of the region.
 You only have to pay 10,000VND for each cake.